willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 ## Step 3: Select extractors for your model

-On the extractor details page, you'll see the document area on the right and the **Extractors** panel on the left.
+On the extractor details page, you see the document area on the right of the page and the **Extractors** panel on the left.
 The **Extractors** panel shows the list of extractors that have been identified in the document.

    ![Screenshot of the extractor details page and Extractors panel.](../media/content-understanding/prebuilt-extractor-details-page-simple.png)

 The entity fields that are highlighted in green in the document area are the items that were detected by the model when it analyzed the file.
-When you select an entity to extract, the highlighted field will change to blue.
-If you later decide not to include the entity, the highlighted field will change to gray.
-The highlights make it easier to see the current state of the extractors you've selected.
+When you select an entity to extract, the highlighted field changes to blue.
+If you later decide not to include the entity, the highlighted field changes to gray.
+The highlights make it easier to see the current state of the extractors you select.

 > [!TIP]
 > You can use the scroll wheel on your mouse or the controls at the bottom of the document area to zoom in or out as needed to read the entity fields.